"The journey of a thousand miles begins with one step." ~ Lao Tzu

 It, indeed, masterfully marinates the melancholy to perfection.

-Poetry is an oversized moon hovering on the horizon, mouth-dropping low
+Poetry is a heavy moon hovering on the horizon, jaw-dropping low

 Boasting the sunset trapped inside as an encore to the show.